 Unfortunately, data plans are not available in Cuba at this time.

-Note For Americans: Currently American Verizon and Sprint phones work, but it's considered roaming so will be very expensive.
+Note For Americans: Currently, American Verizon and Sprint phones work, but it is considered roaming so will be very expensive.
 It will display on your phone as Cubacel service.